cproctor/qualitative-coding/README.md

 - **--recursive-codes** (**-r**): Include children of selected codes.
 - **--depth** `depth` (**-d**): Limit the recursive depth of codes to select.
 - **--unit** `unit` (**-n**): Unit of analysis for reporting.
-Currently "line", "paragraph", and "document" and "line" are supported.
+Currently "line", "paragraph", and "document" are supported.
+Paragraphs are delimted by blank lines.
 - **--recursive-counts** (**-a**): When counting codes, also count instances of codes' children.
 In contrast to **--recursive-codes**, which controls which codes will be reported, this option controls how the counting is done.